jordanbemmels/kiwi-holocene/README.md

 This repository contains example commands for analyses run in the manuscript:

 Jordan B. Bemmels, Else K. Mikkelsen, Oliver Haddrath, Rogan M. Colbourne, Hugh A. Robertson, Jason T. Weir.
 Demographic decline and lineage-specific adaptations characterize New Zealand kiwi.
-In review.
+Proceedings of the Royal Society B, in press.

 Note that there was no substantial new program or software developed for this manuscript; rather, the focus of this repository is providing example commands demonstrating how existing software was run, as a supplement to the verbal explanations in the manuscript and manuscript supplementary info.